lulav/LRS_Documentation/docs_tutorials/drone/drone.md

 citros docker-build-push
 ```

-- Finely, we run the simulation at the web:
+- Finally, we run the simulation at the web:
 1. Go to the `Repositories` page clicking on the tab on the top.
 2. Find the drone project and open it.
 3. Navigate to the `Runs` tab.
 4. Click on the `Run Simulation` button on the right.